 This post may contain affiliate links.
 Please read our disclosure policy.

-Chicken Supreme is a boneless, skin-on chicken breast that is roasted to juicy perfection, then served with an easy, savory cream sauce on top.
+Chicken Supreme is a boneless, skin-on chicken breast, roasted to juicy perfection, then served with an easy, savory cream sauce on top.

-And, you might be surprised to discover that this delicious, classic Chicken Supreme recipe is easier than you think – so there’s no need to take any of those canned-soup-related short cuts.
+You might be surprised to discover that this delicious, classic Chicken Supreme recipe is easier than you think – so there’s no need to take any canned-soup short cuts.

 What is Chicken Supreme?